travis-ci/docs-travis-ci-com/user/build-stages.md

 You can find more [details here](/user/build-stages/warm-cache/).

+### Sharing a Docker image

+This example has 2 build stages:

+* One job builds and pushes a Docker image
+* Two jobs that pull and test the image

+You can find more [details here](/user/build-stages/share-docker-image/).

 ### Sharing files between jobs via S3

 This uses two build stages, sharing files from build stage 1 in stage 2: